Yes. We can bill Facility and/or Group Habilitation Day services, as well as Respite for individuals who receive waiver funding.

 Of course, however, we require non-swimmers to wear a life jacket at all times while at the lake, even in shallow areas.
 Our accessible, floating water chairs allow individuals that utilize a wheelchair to be able to enjoy the lake as well.
 The lake is stocked with Red Ear, Channel Catfish, Fathead Minnows and Large Mouth Bass.

 After you have registered, you will receive a detailed list of required items, with the main ones being your lunch, sunscreen, bug repellant, swimsuit and towel.
-See a complete list on the Camps page of our website.

 We ask campers to bring a sack lunch daily.
 We provide water stations at activity sites and end each day with a snack.
 Quest Overnight Retreat campers receive catered meals.